The Silly Scoville Scale

 1-2 Million Scovilles

-The Ghost Pepper.
+The ghost pepper.
 Sound familiar?
-It was once the world’s hottest pepper, and was the first pepper to read over 1,000,000 Scoville units.
-It may have lost the throne, but it is still #*&@^n hot.
-Eating this type of pepper is most likely going to cause some crying, and the sweat you produce could make a pot of soup too spicy for Grandma (who’s a wuss now?).
+It was once the world’s hottest pepper, and was the first pepper to measure over 1,000,000 Scoville heat units.
+It may have lost the throne, but it is still absurdly hot.
+Eating this type of pepper is most likely going to cause some crying, and the sweat you produce could make a pot of soup too spicy for grandma (who’s a wuss now?).

 2 Million+ Scovilles